 • Hospice care

-Medicare Part A has a $1,340.00 deductible (per 60 day benefit period) for 2018.
+Medicare Part A has a $1,484.00 deductible (per 60-day benefit period) for 2021.
 This deductible amount usually changes each year and is determined by Medicare.
-Many Medicare Supplement plans cover this deductible. - Medicare Part B (Medical Insurance)
+Many Medicare Supplement plans cover this deductible.

 • Services from doctors and other health care providers